 However, if you don’t have enough cash for college, you’re far from alone — and you still have plenty of funding options.
 By filling out the FAFSA, you may be able to access federal aid, including grants, scholarships, work-study, federal subsidized loans (no interest charged while you are in school), and federal unsubsidized loans (interest accrues while you are in school).

-If you still have gaps in funding, you may be able to fill them by getting a private student loan.
+If you still have gaps in funding, you may be able to fill them with a private student loan.
 These loans are available through banks, credit unions, and online lenders.
 Each lender sets its own interest rate and you can often choose to go with a fixed or variable rate.
 Unlike federal loans, qualification is not need-based.
 However, you will need to undergo a credit check and students often need a cosigner.

 If a student (or their cosigner) has excellent credit, it may actually be possible to get a private student loan with a lower interest rate than a federal loan, particularly if you’re looking at federal PLUS loans for parents or graduate students, which carry higher rates than federal loans for undergraduate students.